akamai/cli-dns/README.md

 *-bulkzones commands provide the ability to submit and monitor bulk zone operations.

 *-zone and *-record commands provide a more constrained scope of control, treating the zone and records as a single entity.
 These commands provide backward compatibility with earlier releases of the package.

+NOTE: The *-zone and *-record commands utilize and older version of the Edge DNS API and do not support zones with newer record types.
+These commands have been deprecated and will be removed from a future release.

 ### Listing Zone Configurations